Italian Ricciarelli Biscuits

 They are now my go-to Christmas treats; move over mince pies!

 Ricciarelli are traditional Italian biscuits

 They are specifically, a type of macaroon.

 According to Wikipedia, these babies originated in the 14th century in Siena.

-Apparently legend holds that they were introduced by Ricciardetto della Gherardesca in his castle near Volterra, upon his return from the Crusades.
+Apparently, legend holds that these biscuits were introduced by Ricciardetto della Gherardesca in his castle near Volterra, upon his return from the Crusades.

-So I’ve been thinking I must get myself to Italy soon, like really soon!
+So I’ve been thinking I really need to travel to Italy soon, like really really soon!